sthreadgill-dev/R-Projects/NM-Precipitation-Choropleth-Map.md

 New Mexico Precipitation Choropleth Maps
 ================
 Susan Threadgill
-2025-09-08

-## As part of my studies to better understand R Graphics Packages, I have delved into building both a static and interactive Choropleth map of the annual precipitation in New Mexico, by county, in 2022.
+### As part of my studies to better understand R Graphics Packages, I have delved into building both a static and interactive Choropleth map of the annual precipitation in New Mexico, by county, in 2022.

-I chose this specifically because I live in New Mexico, and am trying to stay up to date on our environment.
-Rainfall and water are two major concerns for New Mexicans given our desert landscape and climate change.
+### I chose this specifically because I live in New Mexico, and am trying to stay up to date on our environment. rainfall/water are major concerns for New Mexicans given our desert landscape and climate change.

 ``` r
 # Libraries